Do Go On - 125 - The Legend of Bigfoot

 That's crazy.

-I reckon my first thought would be,
+I reckon my first thought would be, what is going on?

-My first thought would be,
+My first thought would be.

-what I don't know what you would think of that.
+I don't know what you would think.

 That is a great first thought.

-I've got to see these four animals genitals,
+My first thought is, I've got to see these four animals, genitals.

-so I can tell what gender they are
+so I can tell what gender they are when I get back to tell people.

-So I can assume they're gendered.
+So I can assume their gender.

 And also that they're a family.